icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 - **timestamp** (`nat`): The Unix epoch timestamp in nanos denoting when the event occurred.
 - **namespace** (`text`): A textual descriptor that categorizes the event into a domain-specific context for easier management and filtering.
 - **data** (`ICRC16`): The payload of the event, conforms to the ICRC-16 data standard which provides a versatile structure to accommodate various data formats.
-- **header** (`opt ICRC16Map`): Data annotation and statistics about the event that may be relevant to intermediate or receiving parties.
+- **headers** (`opt ICRC16Map`): Data annotation and statistics about the event that may be relevant to intermediate or receiving parties.

 ```motoko
 // An event structure being published